-- Reclassified Employees (including but not limited to Teacher Residents) - Forced Transfers - o An appointed certified teacher who is being dropped due to enrollment - A teacher on special assignment whom the principal has elected to not retain for the following school year - An individual who is a pending certification drop (meaning, they are at risk for being terminated due to their failure to meet certification requirements) will be identified as a force-transferred. - That individual will be able to site select into a content area where they are currently certified in PA. - That individual will not be eligible to site select for the same content area where they are at risk for being terminated until their certification issues are resolved.
-Talent Partners will not approve site selections for individuals who are pending certification drops until they have confirmed that this individual can get needed certification from the Office of Certification. - In rare cases, that individual may be able to site select for a content area where they could be approved for a new emergency certificate.
-Talent Partners should not approve site selections for individuals in situations like this until the Office of Certification has confirmed that a new emergency is possible. - Voluntary Transfers - o An appointed certified teacher who has two years of location seniority at non-Renaissance Schools - An appointed certified teacher working in a Renaissance School or an Acceleration School who has at least one year of location seniority - A teacher who has been rated unsatisfactory in the current year is ineligible for voluntary transfer through site selection or other means - An appointed certified teacher who has less than two years of location seniority but is changing their area of appointment - Individuals Returning from Leave - Restorations to Service - o A former certified District teacher who has applied for and is eligible for restoration to service
+- External Candidates - Reclassified Employees (including but not limited to Teacher Residents) - Forced Transfers - o An appointed certified teacher who is being dropped due to enrollment - A teacher on special assignment whom the principal has elected to not retain for the following school year - o An individual who is a pending certification drop (meaning, they are at risk for being terminated due to their failure to meet certification requirements) will be identified as a force-transfer if they do not provide evidence that they will resolve their certification concern. - That individual will be able to site select into a content area where they are currently certified in PA. - That individual will not be eligible to site select for the same content area where they are at risk for being terminated until their certification issues are resolved.
+Talent Partners will not

+- approve site selections for individuals who are pending certification drops until they have confirmed that this individual can get needed certification from the Office of Certification. - In rare cases, that individual may be able to site select for a content area where they could be approved for a new emergency certificate.
+Talent Partners should not approve site selections for individuals in situations like this until the Office of Certification has confirmed that a new emergency certificate is possible.